OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 ✅ Key point: The system is optimized for zero-copy transmission with wide protocol compatibility, ensuring it can handle both compressed and uncompressed media streams efficiently.

-✅ Detailed information about MCM SDK can be found in [sdk](../sdk/README.md) directory.
+✅ Detailed information about Media Communications Mesh SDK can be found in [sdk](../sdk/README.md) directory.

-✅ Detailed information about FFmpeg with MCM plugin can be found in [FFmpeg-plugin](../ffmpeg-plugin/README.md) directory.
+✅ Detailed information about FFmpeg with Media Communications Mesh plugin can be found in [FFmpeg-plugin](../ffmpeg-plugin/README.md) directory.

 ## Getting Started